GoogleCloudPlatform/opentelemetry-demo/README.md

 ## Welcome to the OpenTelemetry Astronomy Shop Demo with Google Cloud

-This repository containes a fork of https://github.com/open-telemetry/opentelemetry-demo, which integrates with Google Cloud Monitoring, Logging, and Trace.
+This repository contains a fork of [open-telemetry/opentelemetry-demo](https://github.com/open-telemetry/opentelemetry-demo), which integrates with Google Cloud Monitoring, Logging, and Trace.

 **This is not an officially supported Google product.**

+For details on how to use this with GCP, see [`README_GCP.md`](README_GCP.md).

 This repository contains the OpenTelemetry Astronomy Shop, a microservice-based distributed system intended to illustrate the implementation of OpenTelemetry in